mongodb/genny/README.md

 ```

 Let's say this is `DemoWorkload` again.
 In this case, if `mongodb_setup` is `standalone`
-we schedule `demo_workload` with no params.
+we schedule `demo_workload` with no additional params.

 A few notes on the syntax:
-- supports multiple When/ThenRun blocks per AutoRun.
+- Supports multiple When/ThenRun blocks per AutoRun.
 Each are evaluated independently.
 - When blocks can evaluate multiple conditions.
-All conditions must be true in this case.
+All conditions must be true to schedule the task.
 - When supports $eq and $neq.
 Both can accept either a scalar or list of values.
 - For a list of values, $eq evaluates to true if it is equal to at least one.
 - For a list of values, $neq evaluates to true if it is equal to none of the values.
-- AutoRun will fail if the bootstrap value used in When does not exist in expansions.yml.
 - ThenRun blocks are optional.
 - Each item in the ThenRun list can only support one {bootstrap_key: bootstrap_value} pair.